Road trip to Port Augusta, South Australia

 Coffee and food options nearby

-For more information on Port Augusta, please visit the council website here.
+For more information and all enquiries please visit the Port Augusta website.

 What: Family road trip to Port Augusta and the Flinders Ranges

 When: Anytime – especially during the warmer months!

 All photos by Carla Caruso for Play & Go Adelaide

 At Play & Go Adelaide we make every effort to provide accurate information to the best of our knowledge at the time of publication.
 We recommend confirming times, dates and details directly before making any plans as details may be subject to change.

 Want to get all the latest events and activities straight to your inbox?

 Subscribe to our weekly email newsletter below to keep up to date with our latest posts and find out all the best events & activities for Adelaide families.
 Newsletters are only sent once a week, and you may sometimes get a special offer exclusively for our subscribers only!